Review by Jamie McNeil

 Writers Michael Green and Mike Johnson tell their tale with a time-lapse between Cleo’s and Ash’s stories, a device that works well for building tension.
 They expand on facets introduced in the films, something Green, as Blade Runner 2049’s screenwriter, is well placed to do.
 Simple things like explaining why replicants are more prolific in the off-world colonies and what motivates rogue militaristic factions add to series’ texture.
 Their cast is also well developed, especially young Cleo, but towards the end of the book they make decisions for the sake of progressing the plot that threaten to undermine that development.
 It is a decision that will appeal differently to each reader, with some finding it works well, while others might find it unsatisfactory.
 If Off-World were a film the execution of those latter ideas would likely go unnoticed but in a graphic novel they stand out.

 That is a minor irritation.
 Blade Runner 2019: Off-World is a thrilling story, marvellously illustrated and accessible to both fans of the franchise and the average reader.
 As a series it is always improving in every way.
-With Titan Comics already giving the green light to the same creative team to work on a new series in 2021 tentatively titled Blade Runner 2029, it’s not presumptuous to expect more of the same magic.
+This incarnation concludes with Home Again, Home Again, and the same creative team are working on a new series for 2021 titled Blade Runner 2029, so it’s not presumptuous to expect more of the same magic.